shopsplus/shopsplus.github.io/README.md

 # Hop

 Do Less, Get More.
-Shops+ simplifies your online shopping for the latest clothes & fashion smartly, effortlessly uncovering a broad range of vibrant product details from diverse sources with our comprehensive search.
+Hop Search simplifies your online shopping for the latest clothes & fashion smartly, effortlessly uncovering a broad range of vibrant product details from diverse sources with our comprehensive search.

 * Discover the latest fashion and clothing trends across multiple favorite online stores
 * Provide the most helpful and up-to-date information in a way that's easy to understand and use